KirylDorakh/tic-tac-toe/README.md

 A simple terminal-based **Tic-Tac-Toe** game written in Python.

-This project was originally created as a one of assignments during a Python course and later refactored and packaged as a standalone CLI application.
+This project was originally created as one of the assignments during a Python course and later refactored and packaged as a standalone CLI application.

 ---